CaveStoryModdingCommunity/modding-wiki/wiki/organya.md

-The file then goes by individual tracks, starting at instrument track 0 and incrementing to 15 (covering all tracks)
+The file then goes by individual tracks, starting at track 0 and incrementing to 15 (covering all tracks)

 Each track length has the note data in the following order, each piece of data is repeated by the number of notes in the track in question (I.E all the note values are written back-to-back for the first track, then all the pan values, etc.):
-- 4 bytes determining X location (start of note)
+- 4 bytes determining X location (Placement of a note)
-- 1 byte determining Y location (tone, doesn’t need to be as big of a number, 00 is low, FF is high, FF if the note does not exist (is instead a modifier event like pan/vol))
+- 1 byte determining Y location (Key, doesn’t need to be as big of a number, 00 is low, FF is high, FF if the note does not exist (is instead a modifier event like pan/vol))
 - 1 byte determining the length of each note (from X location, 01 if note is just something like a volume change)
 - 1 byte determining note volume (`0x00` is quiet, `0xFF` is loud) (Orgmaker limits this between 4 and 252) (`0xFF` is given to undefined notes)
 - 1 byte determining note pan (Left pan is `0x00`. `0x0C` is right pan, given `0xFC` if undefined)